Lab4US/gpu-short-course/README.md

 The short-course is organized by [us4us Ltd.](http://us4us.eu/), [IPPT PAN](http://www.ippt.pan.pl/en/), and [LITMUS, University of Waterloo](https://lit-mus.org/about/).
 The pre-recorded lectures are available for IUS 2021 "Ultrasound Signal Processing with GPUs — Introduction to Parallel Programming" short-course participants.

 All the IUS 2021 "Ultrasound Signal Processing with GPUs — Introduction to Parallel Programming" short-course exercise recordings were performed on:
-- Ubuntu 18.04 LTS
+- Ubuntu 18.04 LTS,
-- NVIDIA Titan X GPU
+- NVIDIA Titan X GPU,
+- exercise notebooks version 1.0.

 ## Exercise notebooks